theinformationretrievers/cosc345/report.md

 ### GUI

 From a UI design perspective we are aiming to have a low clutter and simplistic design aimed to be easy on the eyes for long reading sessions.
 We have made some mockups in figma of some of the features that we envision for the app.
-These mockups will then be transferred to html and css using the ultralight framework as a html renderer.
-Figma itself allows for the designs to be exported to html and css, though there will also be some clean up on our end.
-Ultralight allows us to make an app using a UI framework we understand, html, but be able to easily couple it with C++.
+These mockups will then be transferred to html and css using the Ultralight framework as an html renderer.
+Figma itself allows for the designs to be exported to html and css.
+We are considering Ultralight as it allows us to make an app using a UI language we understand, html, but be able to easily couple it with C++.

 ![landing_page](./mockups/landing_page.png)
 ![reader](./mockups/reader.png)

 As seen we will have a landing page from which you can open recent books or documents.
-Additionally there is a sidebar which will show a typical file system to navigate to files, or optionally look through the users library.
+Additionally there will be a sidebar which will show a typical file system to navigate to files, or optionally look through the user's library.

 # What is our schedule?

+Our approach to planning is a mixture of Agile and Waterfall.
+We have set deliverables that require us to be finished to a clear level, while we intend to spend less time planning and more time adjusting as we go.
+For this reason we have broken the project up into three phases.
+Each phase is defined by the expectations of an alpha, beta and 'finished' application.

+We used a process of requirements elicitation and planning poker to decide on these features and given them some score of difficulty to estimate their sizes.
+This is based off of the agile concept of user stories, however we focused on features.
+While we do not have the experience to confidently give each feature a size, we considered the process vital to ensuring we are all on the same page.

 ### Alpha (4 weeks)

 Features:
 * Ability to open and read a file
-* Word substitution with Maori translations
+* Word substitution with Māori translations
 * Display of translations

 The Alpha milestone focuses on creating a minimum viable product.
-It involves three main components: Data organization, Frontend setup for the app's template, and the implementation of the translation and controller architecture.
-This phase heavily relies on sequence, with frontend components like the hover feature requiring mappings to show the correct translations on mouseover.
-Other frontend components such as the reader view and main menu also need to be integrated.
+Our goal is to have an application that implements our core features while being structured and written well enough to avoid large amounts of technical debt.
+We see this first stage as vitally important to ensuring the overall success of our application.

+Some possible issues we may run into is feature dependency, as much of the core components of the application depend on each other.
+We will do our best to mitigate this by defining our API's and data formats early, as this will give us something to write to and test with.

 Note: The schedule accounts for the mid-semester break.